mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],vinylcontrol_status
                    [SamplerN],vinylcontrol_status

-   Provides visual feedback with regards to vinyl control status
+   Provides visual feedback with regards to vinyl control status.

    :range: 0.0-3.0, read-only
    :feedback: Off for control disabled, green for control enabled, blinking yellow for when the needle reaches the end of the record, and red for needle skip detected